apache/nuttx/configs/sam3u-ek/README.txt

     2. 2013-6-29:  Various changes to get a clean build of this configuration.
 Still untested.

+    3. 20113-6-30:  I cannot load this program using AtmelStudio6.1.
+       The total size with DEBUG on is 138.9 KB.
+I have verified that the first 128KB may have been written correctly, but then the code above 128KB wraps and overwrites the code at the beginning of FLASH, trashing the FLASH images.

+       Bottom line:  Still untested.

   ostest:
     This configuration directory, performs a simple OS test using